 The Biological Battery

-Imagine a room divided by a wall.
-On one side, the air is dense with sodium ions — packed, restless, wanting to move.
-On the other side, potassium ions sit in high concentration, pinned there by an electrical field that exactly opposes their urge to diffuse outward.
+A wall of lipid separates two very different solutions.
+On one side, sodium ions are packed at high concentration, driven inward by both their gradient and the negative interior charge.
+On the other side, potassium ions sit concentrated inside, held there by an electrical field that exactly opposes their urge to diffuse outward.
 The wall between them is the cell membrane.
-And the force maintaining this standoff is a single molecular machine, running day and night, burning ATP with the steady devotion of a furnace stoker who never sleeps.
+The force maintaining this standoff is a single molecular machine, running day and night, burning ATP without pause.

 This is the cardiac cell at rest.
 It looks quiet, but it is fully loaded.
 Every cell in the myocardium sits at roughly −90 millivolts, negative inside relative to outside, held there by an exquisitely maintained set of concentration gradients.
 This voltage is the entire foundation of cardiac electricity.
-Without it, there is no action potential.
-Without an action potential, there is no conduction.
+Without it, there is no action potential, the rapid voltage spike that fires the cell (the subject of Chapter 2).
+Without that spike, there is no conduction.
 Without conduction, there is no rhythm.
 The story starts here.

 The Mechanism: How a Cell Becomes a Battery